ssj71/Git_From_A_Git/README.md

 In this section I'm going to describe several git commands and how I use them to help me get work done faster and better.
 To follow along, clone the repository at https://github.com/ssj71/Git_From_A_Git_Exercises and open a terminal in that directory.
-As prerequisites, you'll need git of course, but also gitk and a merge tool like kdiff3.
+As prerequisites, you'll need git of course, but also gitk and a merge tool like kdiff3 (note that there are other tools that are perfectly substitutible and may work better on your platform, just any git history visualization tool, and 3 way merge tool).
 After you've cloned, make sure to run a `git fetch` because we'll use several different branches for these exercises.
 If you are not able to do that, then you probably aren't quite ready for this tutorial, and should focus more on basic git useage first.
 Or you could just google it and press forward.